-This feature gives you full control over your cost management with regard to the fees you are owing and paying your freelance translators.
+This feature gives you full control over your cost management with regard to the fees you are owing and paying your freelance translators and other suppliers

-The Fees section in the translator profile lists all translator fees (sub-projects) that have not yet been invoiced by the translator, or in other words, have not been set to *booked* in the sub-project.
+The Fees section in the supplier profile lists all fees (extracted from sub-projects) that have not yet been invoiced by the supplier, or in other words, that have not been marked as booked in the sub-project.

 This is very useful in order to:

-In addition to the single-translator view you will also find an overview of ALL open fees in sub-projects (button next to single-translator list or command in Translators menu in List view).
-This overview offers, as an administrative function, to set ALL unbooked fees to *booked* (e.g. as a starting point for the TOM user to begin working with this feature).
+In addition to the Fees view in a single supplier profile you can also find an overview of ALL open fees (to go there click the button in the Icon Bar in List view).
+This overview offers, as an administrative function, to set ALL unbooked fees to booked (e.g. as a starting point for a TOM user to begin working with this feature).

-The Open fees list for a single translator shows all sub-projects done by this translator that have not been marked as booked.
+The Open fees list for a single supplier shows all sub-projects done by this supplier that have not been marked as booked.
 (It is divided into a list showing translation jobs and another one showing review jobs.)

 Explanation: each sub-project has a checkbox to indicate whether the translator/reviewer fee has been invoiced or not.
 In the sub-project window you will find this checkbox underneath the price field.
 This function will set this checkbox to *booked* with just one click after you have verified correctness.